 There are some aspects which should be discussed before discussing the revenue model of Tinder application.
 These aspects are –

 Users create a tinder profile by logging in through Facebook.
 Profile pictures, work and college, interests and other basic information is imported from Facebook.
 These profiles play a very important role in the business model of tinder.

 Tinder is a local based social search application which suggests different users to a person based on his/her location and interests.

 Swipe is central to Tinder’s design.
-List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue search.
-Tinder was the first application to use these feature.
+List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue the search.
+Tinder was the first application to use this feature.

 Users get matched if both of them have liked each other.
 A match is a prerequisite to start a chat.